-- Clinical Mental Health Counseling-professional resume, additional professional reference, and interview.
-Criminal background check is necessary for counselor license. - Education-permission of department.
-Applicants who earned degrees from outside the United States must also score 26 or higher in each section of the TOEFL IBT.
+- Accounting two letters of recommendation (one academic, one personal), demonstrate successful completion of the following undergraduate courses (or accepted equivalent courses): ACC2301 Principles of Financial Accounting, ACC2302 Principles of Managerial Accounting, ACC3301 Intermediate Accounting I, ACC3302 Intermediate Accounting II, ACC3303 Cost Accounting, ACC3305 Special Problems in Accounting, ACC3320 Business Ethics for Accountants, ACC4305 Income Tax I, ACC4308 Auditing, ACC4310 Accounting Systems and Analytics. - Clinical Mental Health Counseling-professional resume, additional professional reference, and interview.
+Criminal background check is necessary for counselor license. - Education-permission of department with professional resume.
+Applicants who earned baccalaureate degrees from outside the United States must also score 26 or higher in each section of the TOEFL IBT.
 No previous misdemeanor or felony convictions.
-The State Board will conduct a background check prior to issuance of certification. - Graduate School of Theology-additional letters of reference, three total including: academic, professional, and personal, a personal essay of background and professional aims, an interview, and approval by Graduate School of Theology admissions committee. - Human Services-submit resume and essay. - Nursing-Education/Leadership track-official transcript from nursing school and evidence of current licensure as a registered nurse and completion of background check. - Nursing-Family Nurse Practitioner track-official transcript from nursing school; evidence of current Texas licensure as a registered nurse; completion of background check; Bachelor of Science in Nursing (BSN) preferred, 2 years full-time Registered Nurse (RN) work experience; current Basic Life Support (BLS) certification; evidence of American Heart Association's (AHA) Electrocardiogram (EKG) Recognition course completion; submission of personal essay specifying interest in becoming a family nurse practitioner, long term-career goals, and why admission is sought in this graduate program; submission of professional resume or curriculum vitae; and faculty interview.
+The State Board will conduct a background check prior to issuance of certification.
+Some programs will require prior Texas teacher certification, teaching experience and additional recommendations.
+Programs meet the requirements for certification in the state of Texas.
+Students interested in seeking certification in states other than Texas should notify the Director of Certification in the School of Education for more information. - Graduate School of Theology-additional letters of reference, three total including: academic, professional, and personal, a personal essay of background and professional aims, an interview, and approval by Graduate School of Theology admissions committee. - Human Services-submit resume and essay. - Nursing-Education/Leadership track-official transcript from nursing school and evidence of current licensure as a registered nurse and completion of background check. - Nursing-Family Nurse Practitioner track-official transcript from nursing school; evidence of current Texas licensure as a registered nurse; completion of background check; Bachelor of Science in Nursing (BSN) preferred, 2 years full-time Registered Nurse (RN) work experience; current Basic Life Support

+(BLS) certification; evidence of American Heart Association's (AHA) Electrocardiogram (EKG) Recognition course completion; submission of personal essay specifying interest in becoming a family nurse practitioner, long term-career goals, and why admission is sought in this graduate program; submission of professional resume or curriculum vitae; and faculty interview.
 Favorable letter of reference from either a Family Nurse Practitioner (FNP) or Physician.
-An application evaluation scale will be used to determine applicants to be interviewed. - School Counseling-professional resume, additional professional reference, and interview.
+An application evaluation scale will be used to determine applicants to be interviewed.

+• School Counseling-professional resume, additional professional reference, and interview.
 Teacher certification, teaching experience, and a criminal background check is necessary to apply for licensing as a school counselor in Texas.
 Applicants who earned degrees from outside the United States must also score 26 or higher in each section of the TOEFL IBT.
 Applicants from other states should evaluate the program to determine if it is acceptable for certification in their states.